yogeshhk/Blockchain/README.md

 Block-chain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
 Basically, a distributed network with a shared memory

-## Me?
-- Why: Quantum jump, any XYZ is earning $$$$, a must for medical/secure data
-- How: become expert by hands-on, talking with local folks, teaching, doodles series
-- What: No Web3/Dao/DeFi/Abit-Altcoin, but blockchain/Crypto-theory), be certified
-- Doodle: concepts, a bit commercial w target as Polygon tech (Dev Advocate)

-## Skills?
+## Security
-- Hyperledger: Fabric/INDY/Sawtooth/Aries
-- Stack: Ethereum, Solidity (Remix IDE), DiFi, Ganache - HardHat
-- Security:
 - Secure Multi-party Computation,
 - Fully Homomorphic Encryption,
 - Zero-Knowledge Proofs

 ## Zero Knowledge Proof (ZKP)
 - Validate data without exposing it.